My Charlie has a new trick. He’s not one of those dogs that shows off or has the spirit of a leader. Still, a new trick is a cause for celebration.

 He didn’t chew/gnaw on it for more than about a minute.

 Still, it was amazing.

 Why hadn’t he taken this momentous step back when he actually had a mouth full of teeth?

-I know this sounds silly, but it was the most wonderful of Christmas presents.
+I know this probably sounds silly, but this one thing was the most wonderful of Christmas presents.

 This gift wasn’t wrapped up and tied with a bow.
 But I cherished it as though it was the best present ever.

 Because in a way, it was.